tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 a new record.
 This record will have a new DTLSPlaintext.sequence_number value.

+Note: In DTLS 1.2 the message_seq was reset to zero in case of a rehandshake (i.e., renegotiation).
+On the surface, a rehandshake in DTLS 1.2 shares similarities with a post-handshake message exchange in DTLS 1.3.
+However, in DTLS 1.3 the message_seq is not reset to allow distinguishing a retransmission from a previously sent post-handshake message from a newly sent post-handshake message.

 DTLS implementations maintain (at least notionally) a next_receive_seq counter.
 This counter is initially set to zero.
 When a handshake message is received, if its message_seq value matches